KCachel/fairranktune/docs/Rankers.md

 </details>

 ### DetConstSort Re-Ranker
 DetConstSort takes as input a given ranking, and re-ranks items in it to create a top-k fair ranking.
 Fairness is achieved by setting the ```distribution``` dictionary.
-In ```distribution``` they keys are group identifiers and the value is the desired group proportion.
+In ```distribution``` the keys are group identifiers and the value is the desired group proportion.
 For any particular position k and for any group ```g```, DetConstSort ensures that group occurs $\lfloor$ ```distribution[g]``` $*k \rfloor$ in the resulting ranking.
 DetConstSort algorithm also tries improve the utility of the ranking by ensuring that items with better scores are placed higher in the ranking so long as the ranking satisfies the feasibility criteria.
-To learn more see [Geyik et al.]().
+To learn more see [Geyik et al.](https://dl.acm.org/doi/10.1145/3292500.3330691).

 Usage: